 In December 2013, Melissa Zak was named CU's fifth permanent Chief of Police.
 Zak, who came to CU with 20 years of experience at the Los Angeles Police Department, is the first female chief in Boulder County history.

 In November, 2016, Zak was promoted to Assistant Vice Chancellor for Infrastructure and Safety and Deputy Chief Ken Koch was promoted to Chief in March of 2017.
 Koch had been Deputy Chief with CUPD for two years and had more than 25 years of law enforcement service working his way from police offifer to Chief of Police in departments in Flagstaff, Ariz. and Taos, N.M.
+Koch retired from the department in 2018.

 Through innovation and hard work, CUPD has become one of the preeminent law enforcement organizations in the county.
 We are proud of our reputation, not only among other police departments, but most importantly among the community of students, faculty, and staff we serve.